Los Angeles spa protest turns violent after alleged transgender exposure incident

 The allegations of indecent exposure prompted condemnations from the LGBTQ community.

-The Korean spa, which charges $25 to get inside, has been a hotspot for celebrities ranging from John Travolta and Johnny Depp to Demo Lovato.
+The Korean spa, which charges $25 to get inside, has been a hotspot for celebrities ranging from John Travolta and Johnny Depp to Demi Lovato.

 Late-night host Conan O'Brien and actor Steven Yeun once filmed a skit in one of the spa's hot tubs.